baillieogrady/theme/README.md

 # Theme

-Custom WordPress theme and vite.js setup with live reload.
+Starter WordPress theme using vite.js as a build tool.

 ## Installation
 npm i